 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-Before we visited the service we checked the information we held about this location and the service provider, for example we looked at the inspection history, safeguarding notifications and complaints.
+Prior to the inspection we checked the information we held about this location and the service provider, for example we looked at the inspection history, safeguarding notifications and complaints.
 A notification is information about important events which the service is required to send to the Commission by law.
 We also contacted professionals involved in caring for people who used the service; including local authority commissioners.

-Before the previous inspection we asked the provider to complete a Provider Information Return (PIR).
-We did not ask the service for a new PIR.
-A PIR form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
-We used the information from our last inspection to inform our planning.
+Before the inspection, the provider completed a Provider Information Return (PIR).
+This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

 To view the latest inspection report compiled by the CQC please click here »